 JetBrains.Annotations namespace, but this namespace is not required for the annotations to work.
 You can put the declarations anywhere in your solution — JetBrains Rider will detect them automatically.
 However, if the declarations are in a different namespace you should explicitly specify the namespace with annotation attributes as described below.

-There also may be cases when your solution contains several implementations of the annotation attributes, e.g., you have classes with the same names as JetBrains Rider annotations classes (
+There also may be cases when your solution contains several implementations of the annotation attributes, for example, you have classes with the same names as JetBrains Rider annotations classes (

-NotNullAttribute, etc.) or you are using a third-party assembly that contains JetBrains Rider annotation classes.
+NotNullAttribute, and so on) or you are using a third-party assembly that contains JetBrains Rider annotation classes.
 In such cases, you can choose namespaces where JetBrains Rider should look for the proper set of the annotations-attributes classes.

 All namespaces (from both source code and referenced assemblies) other than

 JetBrains.Annotationswith the annotation classes (JetBrains Rider will only look for

 NotNullAttributedeclarations) are shown in the Namespaces with code annotation attributes list.
 Check the entry that contains the desired implementation.

 If there are several namespaces in the list, select the one that should be used by the JetBrains Rider code analysis engine it in the Default annotation namespace list.